 Making cider does require a few specialty equipment items.
 Luckily, they are not too expensive and they last for years.

-First off, you will need a large stainless steel pot.
-If you brew regularly this will be your large brewing pot but you can use a large stockpot for this recipe.
+- You need a large stainless steel pot.
+If you brew regularly this will be your large brewing pot, but you can use a large stockpot for this recipe.

-For the primary fermenter, you will need one 6.5-gallon plastic fermenter with a lid and airlock or a 5-gallon glass or plastic carboy with a stopper and airlock.
+- For the primary fermenter, you will need one 6.5-gallon plastic fermenter with a lid and airlock or a 5-gallon glass or plastic carboy with a stopper and airlock.
+If making a 1-gallon batch, you need a large glass jug.

 🍎Hard Cider Ingredients